jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

   <controllers-classic>`.
-* Once you verified the type of controller, we strongly recommend labeling the controllers with the name of the arm you plan to control along with the board Ids.
-The board Ids should follow the convention described in the :ref:`configuration page <board-id>`.
+* Once you verified the type of controller, we strongly recommend labeling the controllers with the name of the arm you plan to control along with the board IDs.
+The board IDs should follow the convention described in the :ref:`configuration page <board-id>`.
   For example, a controller for a Classic MTMR using FPGAs V2, the label should read ``MTMR (board IDs 2 - 3)``.
 It is worth sticking